Conflict Minerals Policy

 Tupperware will file, on an annual basis, Form SD Specialized Disclosure Report, and Conflict Minerals Report as an exhibit to such Form SD if necessary, as required by the SEC Rule.

-Tupperware determined that certain “conflict minerals” were necessary to the functionality or production of certain products and product components manufactured or contracted to be manufactured during 2021 (the “Covered Products”).
+Tupperware determined that certain “conflict minerals” were necessary to the functionality or production of certain products and product components manufactured or contracted to be manufactured during 2022 (the “Covered Products”).
 Accordingly, Tupperware was required to and did conduct a reasonable country of origin inquiry to determine whether any of the necessary conflict minerals contained in the Covered Products originated from the Covered Countries and whether any such conflict minerals were 100% from recycled or scrap sources.
-Tupperware was able to conclude that the conflict minerals necessary to the functionality or production of all except four of the Covered Products did not originate in Covered Countries.
-However, despite conducting additional due diligence as required by SEC rules, Tupperware was unable to be certain whether or not certain conflict minerals necessary to the functionality or production of four of the Covered Products may have originated from Covered Countries.
+However, despite conducting additional due diligence as required by SEC rules, Tupperware was unable to be certain whether or not certain conflict minerals necessary to the functionality or production of three of the Covered Products may have originated from Covered Countries.

 A copy of Tupperware’s Form SD for the year ended December 31, 2022, filed with the SEC, and Conflict Minerals Report filed as an exhibit thereto, can be found on Tupperware’s website at: